microlambert/Bootcamp_portfolio/README.md

 bus_count_final.ipynb - Jupyter notebook

-Calculating scheduled bus volumes from the TfL API using Python.pdf – presentation about the project
+Calculating scheduled bus volumes from an API using Python.pdf – presentation about the project